Experienced Knoxville Separation Lawyers

 Attorneys helping you transition from legal separation to absolute divorce

 If a couple has lived under a legal separation agreement that defines issues such as child support, child custody and alimony, the court will often use it as the basis for a final divorce decree.
 A spouse who wants to change the terms after abiding by them for a couple of years faces an uphill battle.
 Therefore, a quick and insufficient legal separation agreement will leave too many post-divorce issues to litigate.
 A sound legal separation agreement must anticipate absolute divorce to fully protect your rights.
-Attorneys Jim LaFevor and Patrick Slaughter may be able to help.

 Contact a knowledgeable legal separation attorney in Knoxville